 Microsoft Word or Google Docs

 Do not overlook the tools you likely already have.
-Microsoft Word, included with Microsoft 365, and Google Docs (free at docs.google.com) can both handle bulletin and newsletter layouts using columns, text boxes, and tables.
+Microsoft Word, included with Microsoft 365, and Google Docs can both handle bulletin and newsletter layouts using columns, text boxes, and tables.
 They are familiar, widely supported, and print cleanly.

 Best for:

-Marq (formerly Lucidpress, at www.marq.com) is a browser-based layout tool with a free tier.
-It functions much like Publisher - you can create multi-column layouts, add images, and export to PDF for print or email.
+Marq (formerly Lucidpress) is a browser-based layout tool with a free tier.
+It functions much like Publisher in that you can create multi-column layouts, add images, and export to PDF for print or email.

-• Closest in feel to Publisher for users comfortable with desktop publishing
+- Closest in feel to Publisher for those comfortable with desktop publishing

 Low-cost options (under $20/month)